WebOfTrust/WOT-terms/README.md

 ### Why Concepts, Terminology and Education

+**How will KERI (secure attribution) and ACDC (veracity) be adopted?**

 You can set up and offer a technical tool, but it's a choice to use the tool and the freedom to do so (use cases!) and give meaning.

 {Explain Concepts}

 {EXplain IETF, ToIP, eSSIF}

+### Frame of reference

 Within the KERI scope, a search for criteria and consciously, on the basis of objectives, switching from one frame of reference to another, for example from KERI <-> ToIP <-> eSSIF <-> KERI

 {Explain transformations and criteria as the basis to make decisions and understand each other}

-An example transformation KERI <-> eSSIF
+An *example* transformation KERI <-> eSSIF

 - Two stars (**) Verification "yes, the passport is valid".
 - One star (*) Validation "no, you can't use it in China, because less than 6 months to expiry date")
 - Three stars (***) Validation and verification are synonymous under the bonnet of KERI, with the criterion that everything must be cryptographically verifiable to the root-of-trust as soon as it comes to yes/no derivations, Veracity ("is it true what is said?") covers under the bonnet the grey area where VCs do their work.

 ### Policy

 See the documents in this repo titled [LICENSE.md](https://github.com/WebOfTrust/Keri/blob/main/LICENSE.md) and [CONTRIBUTING.md](https://github.com/WebOfTrust/Keri/blob/main/CONTRIBUTING.md) for licensing and contributing policy.
 Besides the IETF licensing terms, these include the comprehensive Apache2 license for all associated intellectual property (IP) including patents.
-The advantage of one comprehensive license for all contributions is that there will always be alignment between all contibutors and for any type of contribution.
+The advantage of one comprehensive license for all contributions is that there will always be alignment between all contributors and for any type of contribution.
 This alignment includes an **inbound=outbound** [policy](https://opensource.guide/legal/) for all related IP.
 We only want contributions to KERI made here in the WebOfTrust project that are licensed as free, and [nonreciprocal](https://opensource.org/node/875) open source be it software or specification.

 ## Meetings